MeltwaterArchive/lighter/README.md

             myservice.yml
 ```

-Running `lighter -m http://marathon-host:8080 staging/myservice.yml` will
+Running `lighter -m http://marathon-host:8080 staging/services/myservice.yml` will

 * Merge *myservice.yml* with environment defaults from *marathon-site/staging/globals.yml* and *marathon-site/globals.yml*
-* Fetch the template *json* file for this service from a Maven repository
+* Fetch the *json* template for this service and version from the Maven repository
-* Expand the *json* template with values from the *yml* files
+* Expand the *json* template with variables and overrides from the *yml* files
 * Post the resulting *json* configuration into Marathon

 ### Maven
-The `maven:` section specifies where to fetch *json* template from.
+The `maven:` section specifies where to fetch *json* templates from.
 For example

 *globals.yml*
 ```